sai-kiran08/TimeGuard-Access-Shield/README.md

-# TimeGuard-Access-Shield
+# TimeGuard Access Shield
--Password-Controlled Time-Restricted Machine Operation System.
+### Password-Controlled Time-Restricted Machine Operation System

--The project ensures that only authorized users can operate a device and only within the valid time schedule, improving safety,preventing unauthorized usage,and enabling reliable automation in industrial or controlled environments.
+TimeGuard Access Shield is a secure embedded access-control system that ensures only authorized users can operate a machine, and only during valid working hours.

--LCD continously displays Real Time Clock.<br>
--whenever 'A' is pressed in keypad matrix it allows users to enter password.<br>
+This system enhances safety, prevents unauthorized usage, and enables reliable automation in industrial or controlled environments.

+---

+## Features

+- **Real-Time Clock Display**
+  The LCD continuously displays the current real-time clock to the user.

+- **Password-Based Authentication**
+  Users must press **'A'** on the keypad to enter the password entry mode.

+- **Time-Restricted Access Control**
+  Machine access is granted **only if**:
--If entered password is correct and the authentication happens within valid working hours machine access is given,otherwise access is denied even if the password is correct.<br>
+  - The entered password is correct
+  - The access attempt occurs within valid working hours
+  Access is denied even if the password is correct but the time is invalid.

+- **Interrupt-Based Settings Menu**
--An interrupt switch is supplied to change or edit settings accordingly.<br>
+  An external interrupt switch allows the user to open a settings menu for configuration.

--editing menu contains<br>
+---

+## Editing Menu Options

+The system provides the following editable parameters:

+1. **Real-Time Clock Editing**
+2. **Working Hours Adjustment** (incrementing and decrementing)
+3. **Password Update**
+4. **Exit Menu**

+---

+## System Architecture Overview

+The project consists of multiple C files, each handling a dedicated module:

+- **@project_upd1.c**
+  Contains the `main()` function and system initialization logic.

+- **@displaysec.c**
+  Handles LCD display routines, RTC display, and menu display when an interrupt occurs.

+- **@editsec.c**
+  Contains functions for editing:
-  1.Real Time Clock editing.<br>
+  - Time

-  2.Working hours incrementing and decrementing.<br>

-  3.Updating password.<br>

-  4.Exit from menu.<br>

-  @project_upd1.c
+  - Date
+  - Day
+  - Working hours
+  - Password updates

+- **@authenti.c**
+  Contains authentication logic, password validation, and time-based access checking.

+---

+## How the System Works (Flow Summary)

+1. System boots → RTC displayed.
+2. User presses **'A'** → Password entry mode activates.
+3. System verifies password.
+4. If correct → system checks whether the time is within working hours.
+5. If both conditions are satisfied → machine access granted.
+6. Interrupt switch at any time → open settings menu.

+---

+## Hardware / Module Requirements

+- Microcontroller (your specific MCU)
+- 16x2 LCD Display
+- Keypad Matrix
+- RTC Module
+- Interrupt Switch
+- Power Supply